 Pancakes are beloved by most people, but the flour and the sugary syrups (or toppings) tend to make them high carb and high sugar.
-These savory pancakes made with Kimchi and a high protein pancake mix add a lot of nutrition while lowering the refined sugar content.
+These savory pancakes (aka fritters) made with Kimchi and a high protein pancake mix add a lot of nutrition while lowering the refined sugar content.
 Serve them with the added recipe for a sour cream and pomegranate molasses topping!

-Jump to: The Recipe | Adding Kimchi | High Protein Pancakes | Illustrated Step by Step | Homemade vs Mix
+Jump to: RECIPE | About Kimchi | High Protein Pancakes | Illustrated Step by Step | Homemade vs Mix

 This post may contain affiliate links, and you can read our disclosure information here–